almlab/dbotu3/README.rst

 - 1.4.1: Account for pandas API change to ``MultiIndex``
 - 1.5.0: Added the restart and rep seq scripts
 - 1.5.1: New function for Qiime2 compatibility
+- 1.5.2: Move files around to make this a Python package (rather than dbotu.py script)

 To-do
 -----